lformella/xdcc-grabscher/README.md

 The server, channel and bot is automatically added.
 If the server is connected and the channel joined, the packet will be requested.

 ![XDCC Links](http://xg.bitpir.at/images/help/xdcc-links.png?v=3)

+The server and channel are not deleted after the packet is complete, so if you dont need them anymore, you have to delete them yourself.

 ## Extended Stats / Snapshots
 XG will collect every 5 minutes some statistical data and generate nice graphs.
 There you can enable and disable different values to get an optimal view of your running XG copy.